Attach to and profile .NET processes

 In the main menu, selector click the corresponding button on the toolbar.
 This will open a list of running processes.

-Select the process you want to profile (note that this must be a managed .NET process).
+Select a process you want to profile (note that this must be a managed .NET process) and a profiling configuration you want to use.

 Once the profiling is started, you will see the Performance Profiler tool window opened on the Profiling tab with the profiling controller inside.

-If you disabled Record profiling data from start in the profiling configuration, click Start Recording to start recording profiling data.
+If you disabled Collect profiling data from start in the profiling configuration, click Start Recording to start recording profiling data.

 Basically, now all you need is reproduce the performance issue you are looking for or, if you just evaluate the overall app performance, go through the desired usage scenarios in your application.